The best sales to shop today: Peloton, Yeti, Beast Health and more | CNN Underscored

 • Now through Jan.
 17, shop the New Year, New Sleep sale at Eight Sleep and get mattresses $100 off, covers $50 off and accessories 20% off with select purchases.

-• Save during the new year sale at Rove Concepts and get up to 60% off select items through Jan.
+• Save during the New Year’s sale at Rove Concepts and get up to 60% off select items through Jan.
 6, plus additional discounts for members.

 Deals you may have missed